-- A. Academic Departments that wish to propose a class fee or to change a fee should submit a class fee authorization form to the Office of the Provost and Vice President for Academic Affairs no later than December 1 for fees to be implemented in the subsequent fall semester; no later than July 1 for fees to be implemented the subsequent spring semester; and no later than August 1 for fees to be implemented the subsequent summer session.
-(Please allow sufficient time for approvals through the department chair, college dean, budget officer, and Provost.
-Requests submitted after the due (if approved) will be approved for the subsequent term.) - B. The class fee authorization form can be found on the Finance and Administration web page www.isu.edu/finserv under online forms.
-Academic Departments must use the revised form dated October 2009 (See Appendix I).
+- A. Academic Departments that wish to propose a class fee or to change a fee should submit a completed special course fee authorization DocuSign form to the Office of the Provost and Vice President for Academic Affairs no later than November 1 for fees to be implemented in the subsequent fall semester.
+(Please allow sufficient time for review and approvals through the department chair, college dean, University Scheduler, and University Business Officer.
+All reviews and approvals should be completed prior to submitting the DocuSign form to Academic Affairs by November 1.
+Requests submitted after the due date (if approved) will be approved for the following Fall semester.) - B. The Special Course Fee Authorization DocuSign form can be found on the Academic Affairs web page under Forms and Documents.
+Academic Departments must use the revised form dated May 2023 (See Appendix I).
 Requests submitted on prior versions will be returned to the department.
-The form shall contain the following information for each course affected (or each group of courses similarly affected) by the proposed fees: - A detailed description of the expenses that make it necessary to charge a fee. - A projection, based on past and/or expected enrollments, of income from the proposed fee. - A description of the proposed distribution of the collected fees among general classes of expenditures, e.g., to staffing, to equipment, to field trips, and to expendables. - C. Academic Departments must request an Accounts Receivable Detail Code before completing and submitting the Class Fee Authorization Form.
+The DocuSign form shall contain the following information for each course affected (or each group of courses similarly affected) by the proposed fees: - A detailed description of the expenses that make it necessary to charge a fee. - A projection, based on past and/or expected enrollments, of income from the proposed fee. - A description of the proposed distribution of the collected fees among general classes of expenditures, e.g., to staffing, to equipment, to field trips, and to expendables.

+Academic Departments must request an Accounts Receivable Detail Code before completing and submitting the Special Course Fee Authorization DocuSign Form.
 The Detail Code must be used only for recording class fee income and expenses.
-Class Fee Authorization Forms need to be completed with the course fee detail code obtained from Finance and Administration as well as the effective date of the fee (session), department, course, campus, projected enrollment, and the prior and requested amounts.
-The form must be signed by the Department Chair, the Dean of the College, and the Budget Officer before being forwarded to the Provost.
-The forms can submitted via mail to Stop 8063.
-Class Fee Authorization forms will be reviewed by the Provost and Vice President for Academic Affairs.
+Special Course Fee Authorization DocuSign Forms need to be completed with the course fee detail code obtained from Division of Finance as well as the effective date of the fee (session), department, course, campus, projected enrollment, and the prior and requested amounts.
+The DocuSign form must be signed by the Department Chair, the Dean of the College, University Scheduler, and the University Business Officer before being forwarded to the Provost.
+The Office of Academic Affairs will receive a copy of the signed document as part of the DocuSign process once all of the parties listed above have signed off.
+Special

+Course Fee Authorization DocuSign forms will be reviewed by the Provost and Vice President for Academic Affairs.
 The Office of Academic Affairs may request further clarification of the fee or may request modification of the fee.
+The fee request will then be reviewed by the Administrative Council for approval.

-When the form is received by the Office of Academic Affairs, an email will be sent to the individual requesting the fee change, informing them that the form is pending approval or disapproval.
+When the DocuSign form is received by the Office of Academic Affairs, a notification will be sent to the individual requesting the fee change, informing them that the DocuSign form is pending approval or disapproval by the Administrative Council